The Lost World: Jurassic Park: Box office

 The Lost World took in $72.1 million on its opening weekend ($92.7 million for the four-day Memorial Day holiday, including $2.6 million from Thursday night previews) in the U.S., which was the biggest opening weekend up to that point, beating Batman Forever.
 This made it the first film to reach the $70 million mark during an opening weekend.
 For four and a half years, the film held that record until the release of Harry Potter and the Sorcerer's Stone in November 2001.

-The film also had the biggest May opening weekend, surpassing the previous records held by Twister and Mission: Impossible.
-It would hold this record until 2002 when Spider-Man took it.
-Additionally, it surpassed Mission: Impossible for having the largest Memorial Day weekend gross, as well as three opening records held by Independence Day.
-In 2004, Shrek 2 broke The Lost Worlds record for having the biggest Memorial Day weekend gross.
-That film would hold this record for two years until it was given to X-Men: The Last Stand in 2006, which also took The Lost Worlds record for having the highest Memorial Day opening weekend.
-Furthermore, it had the highest opening weekend for a Spielberg film, and retained this record for a decade before being dethroned by Indiana Jones and the Kingdom of the Crystal Skull in 2008.
+The film also had the biggest May and Memorial Day opening weekends respectively, surpassing the previous records held by Mission: Impossible.
+It would hold the May opening weekend record until 2002 when Spider-Man replaced it.
+As for the Memorial Day weekend record, it would be beaten by Shrek 2 in 2004, although the opening weekend record was given to X-Men: The Last Stand two years later in 2006.
+Furthermore, the film had the highest opening weekend for a Spielberg film, and retained this record for a decade before being dethroned by Indiana Jones and the Kingdom of the Crystal Skull in 2008.
 A year later, Fast & Furious surpassed The Lost World to have the largest opening weekend for any Universal film.